 - Business Risk management

-There is a better way to work relationships between the franchisor and franchisees and as in any collaborative business partnership if there are not two winners it will not last and potentially end in tears.
+There is a better way to work relationships.
+As in any collaborative business partnership if there are not two winners it will not last and potentially end in tears.

-If this blog has inspired you to consider using an experienced business advisor to help with your franchise business and franchisee relationships we would love to talk with you about your challenges and how to maximise the value of your franchise business.
-Call me on 0401767639 or send an email to email@example.com.
-Good luck with your franchise and hopefully we will not read about a scandal with your franchise business in the media.
+If you need help with your franchise business and relationships we would love to talk with you.
+To discuss how to maximise the value of your franchise business call 0401767639 or email email@example.com.
+Good luck and hopefully we will not read about a scandal with your retail franchise business in the media.